Use Azure DevOps Server to trigger a parallel testing task

 Note: This topic describes working with UFT One Azure DevOps extension version 23.4.*.
 To benefit from the latest functionality, we recommend updating existing tasks' versions to 23.4.*.
 When using this extension version, make sure that you installed the corresponding UFT.zip file from the ADM-TFS-Extension GitHub repository.

 Note: If you are using TFS, skip this step.

-In Azure DevOps Server, do the following:
+In Azure DevOps Server:

 Create a build pipeline or a release pipeline, with the Empty job template.